 From the category widget, Railroad Companies, click Auto style.

 A qualitative color scheme temporarily overrides any custom styling that you applied.
 This makes it much easier to visualize the railroad companies that were involved in railroad accidents, by applying different hues to categorical difference in data.

 Are you curious how auto style works behind the scenes?
 From the Railroad Accidents map layer, switch to the CartoCSS view of the STYLE tab to see how auto styling was triggered.
 However, the style was not actually applied.
 Click Remove auto style from the widget to see how the original styling reappears!

-To visualize more dynamic triggers of your dashboard, zoom in and pan the Map View.
+To visualize more dynamic triggers of your map, zoom in and pan the Map View.
 All of the widget values refresh, based on the visible data of your visualization.